CunrenLiang/cunrenliang.github.io/index.md

 <p style="text-align: center;">We study synthetic aperture radar (SAR) and microwave scattering mechanism.

-We develop their processing algorithms and sofware.
+<p style="text-align: center;">We develop their processing algorithms and sofware.

-We apply the algorithms and software in engineering, geoscience and natural hazard response.
+<p style="text-align: center;">We apply the algorithms and software in engineering, geoscience and natural hazard response.